mDuo13/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/payment-channel-methods/channel_verify.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format][], with a successful result containing the following fields:
+The response follows the [standard format](../../api-conventions/response-formatting.md), with a successful result containing the following fields:

 | Field | Type | Description |
 |-------|------|-------------|
 | `signature_verified` | Boolean | If `true`, the signature is valid for the stated amount, channel, and public key. |

 **Caution:** This does not indicate check that the channel has enough XRP allocated to it.
 Before considering a claim valid, you should look up the channel in the latest validated ledger and confirm that the channel is open and its `amount` value is equal or greater than the `amount` of the claim.
-To do so, use the [account_channels method][].
+To do so, use the [account_channels method](../account-methods/account_channels.md).

 ## Possible Errors